LaupWing/blog_posts/src/pages/202-01-06-post-two/index.md

 Generally speaking its bad to add touch events to the document, because it blocks scrolling behaviors.
 The way around this is by padding `{passive: true}` to the event function as third parameter.

-https://codepen.io/laupwing/pen/rNapQzJ?editors=0010#0
+_**Note:** During this component i was very lazy, so i just copy pasted the content from their github_ https://codepen.io/laupwing/pen/rNapQzJ?editors=0010#0

 ### Expand and Collapse view